-10-9B-11-4: TRAILS:
+10-9B-13: TRAILS:

 - A. All proposed development in CE-3 shall be consistent with the city's General Plan regarding trails, parks, and trail access locations.
-A dedication of private land may be required for public trails if the required dedication complies with the exaction requirements set forth in Utah Code Section 17-27a-507(1). - B. All land offered for dedication for trails or public access to trails must be verified by planning commission and city council before approval of the site plan.
-The city has the option of rejecting the applicant's offered land dedication if the proposed dedication does not comply with the exaction requirements set forth in Utah Code Section 17-27a-507(1) 10-9a-508(1), or the requirements set forth in subsection (C) below.
-The city may suggest more suitable land for the applicant's consideration that does comply with each of these requirements. - C. Land offered for dedication for trails must be located so that: - a.
+A dedication of private land may be required for public trails if the required dedication complies with the exaction requirements set forth in Utah Code Section 17-27a-507(1). - B. All land offered for dedication for trails or public access to trails must be approved by planning commission and city council before approval of the site plan.
+The city has the option of rejecting the applicant's offered land dedication if the proposed dedication does not comply with the exaction requirements set forth in Utah Code Section 10-9a-508(1), or the requirements set forth in subsection (C) below.
+The city may suggest more suitable land for the applicant's consideration that does comply with each of these requirements.

+- C. Land offered for dedication for trails must be located so that: - a.
 Proposed trail construction and maintenance is feasible. - b.
-Side slopes do not exceed seventy percent (70%)

-- c.
-Rock cliffs and other insurmountable physical obstructions are avoided. - D. Trails required along roadways shown on the city trail plan shall have a 10 foot (10') easement, surfaced as described within the trail plan, in addition to the standard street right-of-way.
-Trails can be road shared. - E. In addition to trails along roadways and as part of the city trail plan, natural trails traversing and interconnecting open space areas throughout the development, as identified on the trails map, are required. - F. Trail easement connecting roads through open space to adjoining developments, public facilities, or adjacent cul-de-sacs shall be ten feet (10') wide and paved.
+Side slopes do not exceed seventy percent (70%) - c.
+Rock cliffs and other insurmountable physical obstructions are avoided. - D. Trails required along roadways shown on the city trail plan shall have a 10 foot (10') easement, surfaced as described within the trail plan, in addition to the standard street right-of-way. - E. In addition to trails along roadways and as part of the city trail plan, natural trails traversing and interconnecting open space areas throughout the development, as identified on the trails map, are required. - F. Trail easement connecting roads through open space to adjoining developments, public facilities, or adjacent cul-de-sacs shall be ten feet (10') wide and paved.
 The planning commission can waive the paved trail requirement in areas that a natural trail would be more appropriate to help preserve natural conditions. - G. Public parking areas at major trailheads, that can also serve as emergency staging areas, must be included in the proposed development. - H. Planning Commission and City Council can determine the required surface for each trail.
-(For example, but not limited to: paved, natural, gravel)
+(For example, but not limited to: paved, natural, gravel) - I. Trails-in-lieu of sidewalks do not count towards the percentage of open space required for clustering.

-10-9B-12: STREET DESIGN REQUIREMENTS:
+10-9B-14: STREET DESIGN REQUIREMENTS: